-The CEC wants to have our publications indexed by Google Scholar and one of the requirements imposed by Google is that the paper must have an abstract of between 200 and 250 words, written by the author.
+The CEC wants to have as many of our publications as possible indexed by Google Scholar and one of the requirements imposed by Google is that the paper must have an abstract of between 200 and 250 words written by the author.
 Give a clear, non-technical, description of the subject, highlight your approach to it (and its significance or originality) and the analysis.
-Do not mention recommendations included in the report.
-If it contains numerous tables and figures to aid comprehension, this can be important to point out.
+Do not include mention of the recommendations, if any.
+If numerous tables and figures are included in the report to aid comprehension, this can be important to point out.